 Following on from meeting them at the door, you should show your new starter their workspace.
 Whether they’re working remotely or onsite, having a personal tour of exactly where they’ll be working, the equipment they’ll be using, where the amenities and facilities are … all those things are going to help them to feel at home quicker, making them more likely to keep showing up in the following weeks and months.

 Likewise, introducing them to the team will reinforce the same idea.
 Create opportunities right from the word go to build social connections, so they can see everyone in the team is excited about them starting.
 It’s about making sure your new employee feels welcome, feels connected.
 Most people go to work to build a career, but they keep going because they love their workmates.
 So make sure you give them the opportunity.

 END OF DAY DEBRIEF:

 Finally, it is best to finish the day with a debrief.
-Make sure you put aside at least half an hour at the end of the day for a few questions, to check in and ask how it went.
+Make sure you put aside at least half an hour at the end of the day for a few questions, to check-in and ask how it went.
 Does your new starter have any questions?
 What did they do well?
 What are they looking forward to learning?
 What are the things they’ve noticed about the company?
 This last point is crucial, not just for the new hire, but for you to get feedback for the benefit of future hires as well.

-It’s important for you to show up for your new hires on their first day.
+You need to show up for your new hires on their first day.
 You want to make sure they are feeling valued and supported.
 If they are feeling any anxieties or pressure, they can still have confidence that their place within your company is important and certain.
 Getting those first days right will let you continue to grow and grow your business!

-I hope that’s been really helpful.
+I hope that’s been helpful.
 I can’t wait to hear your stories of onboarding your new team members as your business grows.